grow knowledge

 When to Harvest Garlic?

 Harvesting garlic at the right time is crucial for a good yield.
-Here are the signs to look for:
+Here is how to know when garlic is ready for harvest:

 • Timing: Garlic is typically ready to harvest in mid to late summer, about 8-10 months after planting, depending on the variety and climate.